Flexing Your PEX: Plumbing the possibilities of cross-linked polyethylene pipes

 Plumbing manifolds are mounted in accessible locations such as basement walls or service closets to allow access for shut off to individual fixtures.
 However, while the thermoplastic manifold must be near the water heater, a 914-mm (36-in.) vertical and 457-mm (18-in.) horizontal space separation is recommended.
 (Opposing port manifolds can be mounted between stud framing.)

 Copper can be used for the main line into the house and, with slab-type foundations, for underground lines on the first level.
-Special fittings allow PEX pipes to attach directly to the copper, with the tubing sliding over the fittings, and a metal collar crimped to seal the connection.
+Special fittings allow PEX water lines to attach directly to the copper, with the tubing sliding over the fittings, and a metal collar crimped to seal the connection.
 PEX pipes also can be used under concrete slabs, but they tend to move before/during concrete placement.

 PEX piping is installed with only two fittings per line—one at the manifold and one at the fixture’s transition fitting.
 A single length of piping can run directly from a manifold through studs and around obstacles to the fixtures, before being secured with clips and cut.